A Decision Making Framework for Recommended Maintenance of Road Segments: Related work

 \subsection{Reinforcement Learning}

 Reinforcement learning (RL) is extremely critical in uncertain decision-making tasks.
-The application field not only exists in data mining and robotics\cite{RLinRobotic} but has also played an extremely critical role in computer vision tasks\cite{RLinCV} in recent years.
-In the field of highway maintenance, there have been applications of reinforcement learning.
-For instance, Yao and Zhen have published research papers on the utilization of reinforcement learning in highway maintenance in 2022\cite{RLinHighway}.
+The application field not only exists in data mining\cite{RLinDataMing} and robotics\cite{RLinRobotic} but has also played an extremely critical role in computer vision tasks\cite{RLinCV} in recent years.
+Similarly, in the field of highway maintenance, a small number of scholars have begun to use reinforcement learning for scientific decision-making.
+For instance, Yao and Zhen have published research papers on the utilization of RL in highway maintenance in 2022\cite{RLinHighway}.
 In addition, Fan and Zhang published research to use the RL model for resilient road network recovery under earthquake or flooding hazards\cite{RLinrdrc}.
 They have achieved more effective results through experiments conducted on selected road sections.
 Its powerful decision-making ability makes reinforcement learning a core of the framework we proposed.
 Based on reinforcement learning theory, given a data set including the possible states and the probability of output of each state $[p_1, S_1,p_2, S_2,...,p_n, S_n]$, $\pi(S)$ is the state recommended by the policy.
 The expected utility of the set is:

 The artificial decision-making agent will choose the maximum expected utility value as the next action $a$.
 In the real world, the agent not only chooses the action but also needs to find the best strategy, thus the Bellman Equation has proposed to solve this problem that can be described: